Table of Contents

 - Nominee shareholder will be only a shareholder in the name of it.
 You don’t have to worry that the nominee shareholder will own the shares since they are registered publicly.

-- You will always remain as the owner of your share capital and have full rights over them regardless that the nominee shareholder’s name appears on the public list.
+- You will always remain as the owner of your share capital and have full rights over them regardless of the nominee shareholder’s name appears on the public list.

 - Although in some cases, the nominee shareholder will have access to the property and the bank account of your company, there will be no power given to the nominee shareholder to do anything with it.